CompARE-Composite/CompAREdesign/README.md

 <!-- badges: end -->

 [**CompARE**](https://cinna.upc.edu/compare/)
-(<https://cinna.upc.edu/compare/>) is a web-platform inspired to provide help on issues relating to trials with composite endpoints.
+(<https://cinna.upc.edu/compare/>) is a web-platform inspired to help on the design of trials with composite endpoints.
 CompARE may be used as a tool for calculating the elements needed in the planning phase of clinical trials involving composite endpoints.
 With its user-friendly interface, CompARE allows to input the main parameters